YusuCoder/ETHRome/README.md

 ## Support

-If you have any questions or need support, feel free to open an issue or contact us at support@musicnftplatform.com.
+If you have any questions or need support, feel free to open an issue or contact us

 ---